elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 Cloud Id, from the Elastic Cloud web console.

-When connecting with a Cloud Id, communication to {{es}} is secured with SSL.
+When connecting with a Cloud Id, communication to Elasticsearch is secured with SSL.

 For more details, check out the [Logstash-to-Cloud documentation](logstash://reference/connecting-to-cloud.md).